dovecot/documentation/docs/developers/design/mail_storage.md

 ### `autodetect(ns, set)`

 Returns TRUE if based on the given settings it looks like this storage should we handling the namespace.
-This is done when [[setting,mail_location]] doesn't explicitly specify the mailbox format.
+This is done when [[setting,mail_driver]] isn't explicitly set.

 ### `mailbox_alloc()`